You

 15. Along Luneta Boulevard: "BAWAL TUMAE SA BULEVARD"

-16. On Jeepney and Bus signs: "Before pay, tell where get the on
+16. On Jeepney and Bus signs: "Before pay, tell where get the on before get the off"

 17. "Full string to stop driver."